dat-ecosystem-archive/docs/papers/dat-paper.md

 <Node N>
 ```

-Each entry in the file is encoded using Protocol Buffers.
+Each entry in the file is encoded using Protocol Buffers [@varda2008protocol].

 The first message we write to the file is of a type called Header which uses this schema: